trika-yoga/trikayoga.ru/sources/index.md

     ISBN: 81-208-1785-0
     link: https://www.amazon.com/Isvara-Pratyabhijna-Karika-Utplaladeva-Recognition/dp/8120817850
     year: 2004
+  - title: Kashmir Shaivism
+    subtitle: The Secret Supreme
+    book: /books/en/Kashmir_Shaivism_Lakshman_Joo.pdf
+    author: Swami Lakshmanjoo
+  - title: The Aphorisms of Siva The Sivasutra
+    subtitle: With Bhaskara's Commentary, the Varttika
+    book: /books/en/The_Aphorisms_of_Siva_The_Sivasutra_With_Bhaskara_Commentary,_the_Varttika.pdf
+    author: Mark S.G.
+Dyczkowski
   - title: The Doctrine of Vibration
     subtitle: An analysis of the Doctrines and Practices of Kashmir Shaivism
     book: /books/Mark_S_G_Dyczkowski_The_Doctrine_of_Vibration_b-ok_org.pdf